Ace Your Reference Checks With These Sample Questions

 Avoid questions that could prompt discrimination

-Aside from the possibility of triggering unintentional bias, asking questions about age, ethnicity, marital status and sexuality could result in a lawsuit.
-Click here for the best and worst interview questions to ask candidates
+Aside from possibly triggering unintentional bias, asking questions about age, ethnicity, marital status, and sexuality could result in a lawsuit.
+Click here for the best and worst interview questions to ask candidates.

 Sample Reference Check Questions